-By default, Experience Analytics indexes various request data so that Experience Analytics components and users can search for sessions using a range of criteria.
+By default, Tealeaf indexes various request data so that Tealeaf components and users can search for sessions using a range of criteria.
 The set of available fields is defined for the most common case.
-Any application-specific fields or data added using optional Experience Analytics components is not automatically available for search.
+Any application-specific fields or data added using optional Tealeaf components is not automatically available for search.

 The following section provides a set of potential methods for making any request variable available for indexing and searching.